AlexDiru/keras-sklearn-ml-examples/README.md

-Preparation on a workshop where I can optimise parameters of machine learning algorithms
+Preparation on a workshop where I can use a service to optimise parameters of machine learning algorithms

-Hardly anything is done atm
+# SVM (sklearn)

+`python3.6 sklearn/svm.py`

+# Neural Network (Keras/Tensorflow)

+`python3.6 keras/neural_network.py`